daytonpe/beaverbase-sql/README.md

-# BeaverBaseSQL -- SQL ENGINE
+is# BeaverBaseSQL -- SQL ENGINE

 ## Overview
 The goal of this project is to implement a (very) rudimentary database engine that is loosely based on a hybrid between MySQL and SQLite.
 Your implementation should operate entirely from the command line and API calls (no GUI).